yashodeepk/yashodeepk/README.md

 - 👯 I’m looking to collaborate on open source projects
 - 📫 You can reach me at yrk9421@gmail.com
-- ⚡ Love Technology, Travel and trek
+- ⚡ Love Technology, Travel and Trek